-If you have achieved 5 good GCSES (grades 4-9) and good post 16 results at Level 3 (A levels, BTECs, Advanced Apprenticeship, etc.) you might be interested in looking at a Higher Apprenticeship.
+If you have achieved 5 GCSES (grades 4-9) and a Level 3 qualification such as an Advanced Apprenticeship, BTEC or A levels, you might be interested in going on to a Higher Apprenticeship.

-A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to build up practical work experience while progressing academically up to higher education level, all whilst being paid a decent salary.
+A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to work on the job, while progressing academically up to higher education level, all whilst being paid a decent salary.

 Higher Apprenticeships offer existing apprentices, employees and school/college leavers a different route to traditional university study.

 In the last academic year thousands of people started a Higher Apprenticeship in one of 75+ employment areas, and numbers are growing rapidly.

 Employers in England (a study by ICM Research) states that qualified higher apprentices are rated 25 per cent more employable than those who took an alternative route into work.

 What's involved in a Higher Apprenticeship?